zer0cache/matic-docs/docs/pos/contracts/delegation.md

 function withdrawRewards() public;
 ```

-- For a delegator calculate the rewards and transfer and depending upon `exchangeRate` burn # of shares.
+- For a delegator, calculate the rewards and transfer, and depending upon `exchangeRate` burn count of shares.
-- i.e. delegator owns 100 share and exchange rate is 200 so rewards are 100 tokens, transfer 100 tokens to delegator, remaining stake is 100 so using exchange rate 200 now it is worth 50 shares so burn 50 shares.
-Delegator now has 50 shares worth 100 tokens(which he initially staked/delegated).
+- Example: if a delegator owns 100 shares and exchange rate is 200 so rewards are 100 tokens, transfer 100 tokens to delegator.
+Remaining stake is 100 so using exchange rate 200, now it is worth 50 shares.
+So burn 50 shares.
+Delegator now has 50 shares worth 100 tokens (which he initially staked / delegated).

 ### reStake

-- Restake can work in two ways delegator can buy more shares using `buyVoucher` or reStake rewards.
+Restake can work in two ways: delegator can buy more shares using `buyVoucher` or reStake rewards.

 ```js
 function reStake() public;
 ```

-- Above function is used to reStake rewards
-- The number of shares aren’t affected because `exchangeRate` is the same; so just the rewards are moved into active stake for both validator share contract and stakeManager timeline.
+Above function is used to reStake rewards.
+The number of shares aren’t affected because `exchangeRate` is the same; so just the rewards are moved into active stake for both validator share contract and stakeManager timeline.

-- `getLiquidRewards` is used for calculating accumulated rewards.
-- i.e. delegator owns 100 share and exchange rate is 200 so rewards are 100 tokens, move 100 tokens into active stake, since exchange rate is still same number of share will also remain same.
-Only difference is that now 200 tokens are considered into active stake and can't be withdrawn immediately(not a part of liquid rewards).
+`getLiquidRewards` is used for calculating accumulated rewards i.e., delegator owns 100 share and exchange rate is 200, so rewards are 100 tokens.
+Move 100 tokens into active stake, since exchange rate is still same number of share will also remain same.
+Only difference is that now 200 tokens are considered into active stake and can't be withdrawn immediately (not a part of liquid rewards).

-- Purpose of reStaking is that since delegator's validator has now more active stake and she will earn more rewards for that so will the delegator.
+Purpose of reStaking is that since delegator's validator has now more active stake and they will earn more rewards for that so will the delegator.

 ### unStakeClaimTokens